Ansel Adams: Later career

 By the 1960s, Adams had developed gout and arthritis and hoped that moving to a new home would make him feel better.
 He and his wife considered Santa Fe, but they both had commitments in California (Virginia was managing the Yosemite studio of her father).
 A friend offered to sell them property in Carmel Highlands, overlooking the Big Sur coastline.
 With architect Eldridge Spencer, they began planning the new home in 1961 and moved there in 1965.
 Adams began to devote much of his time to printing the backlog of negatives that had accumulated over forty years.

 In the 1960s, a few mainstream art galleries that had considered photography unworthy of exhibit alongside fine paintings decided to show Adams's images, particularly the former Kenmore Gallery in Philadelphia.
 In March 1963, Ansel Adams and Nancy Newhall accepted a commission from Clark Kerr, the president of the University of California, to produce a series of photographs of the university's campuses to commemorate its centennial celebration.
 The collection, titled Fiat Lux after the university's motto, was published in 1967 and now resides in the Museum of Photography at the University of California, Riverside.
+The collection was republished in book form by UCI in 1991, recreated in part by UCLA-based photographer Kevin Cooley in 2014, and exhibited in part at UCR in 2025.

+Adams was the recipient of three Guggenheim Fellowships during his career, the first being awarded in 1946 to photograph every national park.
+At that time, there were 28 national parks, and Adams photographed 27 of them, missing only Everglades National Park in Florida.
+This series of photographs produced memorable images of Old Faithful Geyser, Grand Teton, and Mount McKinley.
+Beyond the western national parks, Adams also extensively photographed the New England coast from Connecticut to Maine, the only coastal location outside of California that he photographed steadily over decades.
+His 1949 photograph "The Atlantic, Schoodic Point, Acadia National Park, Maine" became part of his Portfolio Two: The National Parks and Monuments.

 During the 1970s, Adams reprinted negatives from his vault, in part to satisfy the demand of art museums that had recently established departments of photography.

 In 1972, Adams contributed images to help publicize Proposition 20, which authorized the state to regulate development along portions of the California coast.

 In 1974, he exhibited at the Rencontres d'Arles (formerly known as the Rencontres Internationales de la Photographie d'Arles), an annual summer photography festival in France.
 He also had a major retrospective exhibition at the Metropolitan Museum of Art.

 In 1975, he cofounded the Center for Creative Photography at the University of Arizona, which handles some of his estate matters.

 In 1979, President Jimmy Carter commissioned Adams to make the first official photographic portrait of a U.S. president.
+During this occasion, Adams gave Carter a letter containing two memoranda.
+One advocated placing Big Sur under federal protection.
+The other argued for stronger legislation for protecting Alaskan wilderness.